-A for-profit institution loses its eligibility to participate in the Title IV programs if, under a formula that requires cash basis accounting and other adjustments to the calculation of revenue, it derives more than 90% of its revenues from those programs in two consecutive fiscal years.
-The period of ineligibility covers at least the next two succeeding fiscal years and any Title IV program funds already received by the institution and its students during the period of ineligibility would have to be returned to the applicable lender or the Department of Education.
-An institution whose rate exceeds 90% for any single year will be placed on provisional certification for at least two fiscal years.
-The August 2008 reauthorization of the Higher Education Act made significant changes to this revenue requirement, including certain changes to the formula used to calculate a school's ratio.
-Given the level of complexity of such a calculation we were unable to quantify precisely the benefit that we would derive in the 90/10 percentage from these revisions.
-Using the Department of Education's formula that was in effect prior to the August 2008 reauthorization of the Higher Education Act, we have calculated that, for our 2009 and 2008 fiscal years, we derived approximately 82.5% and 78.6%, respectively, of our revenue from the Title IV programs.
-As a result of recent changes in federal law that increased Title IV grant and loan limits, as well as the current economic downturn, which has adversely affected the employment circumstances of our students and their parents and increased their reliance on the Title IV programs, we expect the percentage of our revenue that we receive from the Title IV programs to continue to increase in the future, making it more difficult for us to satisfy this requirement.
-Exceeding the 90% threshold such that we lost our eligibility to participate in the Title IV programs would have a material adverse effect on our business, prospects, financial condition, and results of operations.
+A for-profit institution loses its eligibility to participate in the Title IV programs if, under a formula that requires cash basis accounting and other adjustments to the calculation of revenue, it derives more than 90% of its revenues from those programs in any fiscal year.
+The period of ineligibility is at least the next succeeding fiscal year, and any Title IV funds already received by the institution and its students in that succeeding year would have to be returned to the applicable lender or the Department of Education.
+Using the Department of Education's formula that was in effect prior to the August 2008 reauthorization of the Higher Education Act for this test, we have calculated that, for our 2007 and 2008 fiscal years, we derived approximately 74.0% and 78.6%, respectively, of our revenue from the Title IV programs.
+The August 2008 reauthorization of the Higher Education Act makes significant changes to this revenue requirement, effective upon the date of the law's enactment.
+Under the new law, an institution will be subject to loss of eligibility to participate in the Title IV programs only if it exceeds the 90% threshold for two consecutive years, the period of ineligibility is extended to at least two years, and an institution whose rate exceeds

+90% for any single year will be placed on provisional certification.
+Recent changes in federal law that increased Title IV grant and loan limits, and any additional increases in the future, may result in an increase in the revenues we receive from the Title IV programs.
+Economic downturns that adversely affect our students' employment circumstances could also increase their reliance on Title IV programs.
+These developments could make it more difficult for us to satisfy this requirement.
+We are currently assessing what impact, if any, the Department of Education's revised formula and other changes in federal law will have on our 90/10 calculation.
+Exceeding the 90% threshold and losing our eligibility to participate in the Title IV programs would have a material adverse effect on our business, prospects, financial condition, and results of operations.